ElisonM/ElisonM/README.md

 - 👋 Hi, I’m @ElisonM
 - 👀 I’m interested in sciences, coding and religion
 - 🌱 I’m currently learning basic coding
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me use my email
+- 📫 How to reach me - please use my email

 <!---
 ElisonM/ElisonM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.